 This is one of the first things that I learned about Japanese culture.
 Being late is something that is considered rude in most cultures, but in Japan, it is extremely disrespectful.
 Japanese people are very sensitive in terms of punctuality.

 Maybe if you are going to meet your Japanese friend, you can arrive right on time or even be a few minutes late and be more relaxed, since it is your friend and you are both close enough to do that.
 But if you are going to meet your boss, teacher or anyone with whom you do not have a personal relationship, don't even think about being late.
 Always try to arrive 5–10 minutes early to avoid any inconvenience.

 Why the sensitivity about time?
-Because the sequence of events in a day are all connected by time, so being late for one thing means the others are delayed too and you keep everyone else waiting.
+Because the sequence of events in a day is all connected by time, being late for one thing means the others are delayed too and you keep everyone else waiting.